jackfazzone/Project-3_Law-Token/README.md

 Registration civil case allows potential investors to decide weather or not they want to invest in a specific case.

 ![bidding](Images/s5.png)
+* If a plaintiff does not have representation assigned yet, they may register their case without the information related to the firm and funding.
+After it has been registered, the case will be viewable by firms seeking clients.
+Firms that have registered with Squire and have firmID numbers may bid to represent plaintiffs, and plaintiffs may view and compare various bids made for their cases by law firms.
+Once a plaintiff has decided which bid they would like to accept, they may do so and assign the winning firm to represent them by entering their caseId and the winning bid's bidID in the appropriate function.
+This will automatically assign the values provided in the bid itself to the corresponding values in the Civil Case's struct.
+Beyond being convenient, this method ensures that the two parties have identical terms of retainment (those submitted by the firm and accepted by the client) and that said terms are not subject to dispute later on.

 ![functions](Images/s6.png)
 * The function funding amount has some restrictions such as the maximum amount an investor can invest is the asking funding amount or the reminder to complete the funding amount.
 Also, the account balance must be equal to funding amount to proceed with the case.